onja-org/html-exercises/16-project-html/index.md

 1. Use `master` as your default development branch, only merging to `gh-pages` when you're ready to publish your changes.
 1. Get coding!

+## What you'll be marked on

+Your project will be evaluated on:

+- Your use of English (Spelling, Grammar)
+- Your code cleanliness (Is it easy to read, and free of garbage)
+- Your use of HTML elements (Did you use the correct HTML element?
+Could you have used an HTML element where there is none?)
+- Your Git commits, pushes, branch use.

+You will lose points if there are any:

+- 404s for any of your links
+- validation **errors** in the W3C validator.
+Warnings are OK.

 ## Some hints

 - Try to be consistent